Revised Julian calendar: Implementation

 Comparison of Revised Julian and Gregoriancalendar century years.
 (In the original Juliancalendar, every century year is a leap year.)

 A committee composed of members of the Greek government and Greek Orthodox Church was set up to look into the question of calendar reform.
 It reported in January 1923.
-In the end, for civil purposes, the Gregorian calendar was adopted; the changeover went into effect on 16 February/1 March.
+In the end, for civil purposes, the Gregorian calendar was adopted; the changeover went into effect on 16 February 1923/1 March 1923.

-After the promulgation of the royal decree, the Ecumenical Patriarch, Patriarch Meletius IV of Constantinople, issued an encyclical on 3 February recommending the calendar's adoption by Orthodox churches.
-The matter came up for discussion at a "Pan-Orthodox" Congress of Constantinople, which deliberated in May and June.
+After the promulgation of the royal decree, the Ecumenical Patriarch, Patriarch Meletius IV of Constantinople, issued an encyclical on 3 February recommending the calendar's adoption by Orthodox churches, which is why it is sometimes also known as the Meletian Calendar.
+The matter came up for discussion at the Council of Constantinople (1923), which deliberated in May and June.
 Subsequently, it was adopted by several of the autocephalous Orthodox churches.
-The synod was chaired by the controversial patriarch and representatives were present from the churches of Cyprus, Greece, Romania and Serbia.
+The synod was chaired by Meletius IV and representatives were present from the churches of Cyprus, Greece, Romania and Serbia.
 There were no representatives of the other members of the original Orthodox Pentarchy (the Patriarchates of Jerusalem, Antioch, and Alexandria) or from the largest Orthodox church, the Russian Orthodox Church.

-Discussion was lengthy because although Serbia officially supported the political calendar, Milanković (an astronomical delegate to the synod representing the Kingdom of Serbs, Croats and Slovenes) pressed for the adoption of his own version, in which the centennial leap years would be those giving remainder 200 or 600 when divided by 900 and the equinox would generally fall on 20 March (as in the Gregorian).
-Under the official proposal the equinox would sometimes fall on 22 March.
-This might make Easter fall outside its canonical limits due to the requirement that the Easter full moon follow the equinox.
-Also his scheme maximised the time during which the political calendar and the Gregorian would run in tandem.
+The Serbian delegation presented a proposal by Maksim Trpković, which had a leap year rule in which century years would become common years, except those with remainders of 0 or 400 when divided by 900, which would remain leap years.
+However, it was rejected because the proposal would omit a leap year in 2000, which would cause it to differ from the Gregorian after only 77 years.
+Milanković proposed a small modification of Trpkovic's proposal, changing the timing of the century leap years to those with remainder 200 or 600 when divided by 900 in order to maximise the amount of time before it would differ from the Gregorian.

 Milanković's arguments won the day.
 In its decision the conference noted that "the difference between the length of the political year of the new calendar and the Gregorian is so small that only after 877 years it is observed difference of dates."
 The same decision provided that the coming 1 October should be called 14 October, thus dropping thirteen days.
 It then adopted the leap year rule of Milanković.
-The political calendar was preferred over the Gregorian because its mean year was within two seconds of the then current length of the mean tropical year.
+The proposed calendar was preferred over the Gregorian because its mean year was within two seconds of the then current length of the mean tropical year.
 The present vernal equinox year, however, is about 12 seconds longer, in terms of mean solar days.